pedroaz/pedroaz/README.md

 E-mail: pedro.azvm@gmail.com

-## Boring Professional Description
+## Professional Description

-I am a hands-on software architect / developer who enjoys both designing and developing complex applications.
-Worked with both small and big teams, always focusing on bringing value with the best development practices in mind.
+I am a hands-on software architect who enjoys both designing and developing complex applications.

-Have knowledge on the whole software development cycle, including planning, implementation and testing.
+Knowledgeable on the entire software development cycle, including planning, design, implementation and testing.

 Worked on multiple types of projects: on-premise, cloud and migration projects.

-As an architect I have different responsibilities, but always value being close to the development team and always being able to understand the system.
+Lead teams on an Agile environment utilizing enterprise tools such as Jira, Github, SwaggerHub.

-Have experience on a range of technologies, developing C# / C++ / Java / Python / Angular applications, designing and creating distributed systems and I am able to work with multiple cloud providers like AWS and Azure.
+Have experience on a range of technologies, developing C# / Javascript / Java / C++ / React and Angular applications.
+Also designed and provisioned applications targeting Azure, AWS and GCP.